 The NEO-M9N module is built on the robust u-blox M9 GNSS chip, which provides exceptional sensitivity and acquisition times for all L1 GNSS systems.
 The u-blox M9 standard precision GNSS platform, which delivers meter-level accuracy, succeeds the well-known u-blox M8 product range.

-The SAM-M8Q module utilizes concurrent reception of up to three GNSS systems (GPS, Galileo and GLONASS), recognizes multiple constellations simultaneously and provides outstanding positioning accuracy in scenarios where urban canyon or weak signals are involved.
-For even better and faster positioning improvement, SAM-M8Q supports augmentation of QZSS, GAGAN and IMES together with WAAS, EGNOS, and MSAS.
+The SAM-M8Q module utilizes concurrent reception of up to three GNSS systems (GPS, Galileo, and GLONASS), recognizes multiple constellations simultaneously, and provides outstanding positioning accuracy.
+For even better and faster positioning improvement, SAM-M8Q supports augmentation of QZSS, GAGAN, and IMES together with WAAS, EGNOS, and MSAS.
 SAM-M8Q also supports message integrity protection, geofencing, and spoofing detection with configurable interface settings to easily fit to customer applications.

 USB is provided as the primary port for configuration of the Autopilot and GPS.